 Glasvegas’s set was definitely something to remember from THIS IS TOMORROW 2019

 Next up were Oxford’s rockers ‘RIDE’ and the band who consists of Andy Bell (from OASIS as well), Mark Gardener, Laurence “Loz” Colbert and Steve Queralt kept up the great vibe for fellow Oasis fronter ‘NOEL GALLAGHER’ who due to headline and close day two at THIS IS TOMORROW 2019.
-Ride have been around since 1988 and their debut album ‘Nowhere’ has been named one of most important albums of the shoegazing era.
+The ride has been around since 1988 and their debut album ‘Nowhere’ has been named one of the most important albums of the shoegazing era.

-Kicking off with ‘Leave Them All behind’ Ride’s performance was off to great start, the crowd were enjoying their performance for sure.
+Kicking off with ‘Leave Them All Behind’ Ride’s performance was off to a great start, the crowd were enjoying their performance for sure.
 Continuing their set they kept playing fan favourites such as ‘Future Love’ from their latest album, ‘Charmed Assault’, ‘Vapour Trail’ and ‘Kill Switch’.

 Opening up with latest album title track ‘Violence’ Editors proved one they’re one of greatest bands in the music scene right now.
-Continuing to win the crowd, Tom and co performed more fan favourites such as ‘Blood’, ‘Munich’, ‘An End Has a Start’ and end their set with ‘Frankenstein’.
-Throughout their set the crowd were just having a great time and enjoy every moment, Editors were definitely favourite act from weekend so far on stage, really hope they tour around UK soon again, great band live!
+Continuing to win the crowd, Tom and co-performed more fan favourites such as ‘Blood’, ‘Munich’, ‘An End Has a Start’ and end their set with ‘Frankenstein’.
+Throughout their set the crowd were just having a great time and enjoy every moment, Editors were definitely favourite act from the weekend so far on stage, really hope they tour around the UK soon again, the great band live!

 The Vaccines have promised to return to North East again soon.

 Kicking off with ‘Fort Knox’ and ‘Holy Mountain’, the crowd were already in frenzy and having a great time.
-Luckily Noel Gallagher manage to perform his entire set which made up for FOALS previous night being cancelled due to safety concerns.
-Continuing to belt out belters like ‘Keep On Reaching’, ‘Everybody’s On The Run’, ‘If I Had A Gun…’ and ‘AKA… What A Life!’, Noel Gallagher showing why he’s one of greatest front mans around in the music scene right now.
+Luckily Noel Gallagher manages to perform his entire set which made up for FOALS previous night being cancelled due to safety concerns.
+Continuing to belt out belters like ‘Keep On Reaching’, ‘Everybody’s On The Run’, ‘If I Had A Gun…’ and ‘AKA… What A Life!’, Noel Gallagher showing why he’s one of greatest frontmen around in the music scene right now.

 Gallagher also performed ‘Black Star Dancing’ from his new latest EP release ‘Black Star Dancing’.
 Noel Gallagher ended his set with Beatles classic cover ‘All You Need Is Love’ which left the crowd leaving Exhibition Park signing and chanting the words to the song plus Oasis classics.
 It was definitely a night to remember.

-Onto the final day of THIS IS TOMORROW 2019, luckily the rain stayed away for majority of the day, but throughout the day was often very gusty and windy, but this didn’t stop the music and atmosphere going throughout the festive day.
-Everyone here today are here today to see our favourite welsh man with many talents and with his band… the one and only ‘KELLY JONES’ with rest of members of Stereophonics who will close the festival on a high performing nearly two hour set from 8:15pm till 10pm.
+Onto the final day of THIS IS TOMORROW 2019, luckily the rain stayed away for the majority of the day, but throughout the day was often very gusty and windy, but this didn’t stop the music and atmosphere going throughout the festive day.
+Everyone here today is here today to see our favourite welsh man with many talents and with his band… the one and only ‘KELLY JONES’ with the rest of members of Stereophonics who will close the festival on a high performing nearly two hour set from 8:15 pm till 10 pm.

-Over at The Richard Hamilton Stage for the first time of last day of THIS IS TOMORROW 2019 we went to check out Newcastle’s ‘SICK JOY’ who are now based in Brighton.
-The trio who have a tendency to knock out animated garage rock tunes with a hit of grunge where welcomed by crowed on The Richard Hamilton Stage at THIS IS TOMORROW 2019.
+Over at The Richard Hamilton Stage for the first time of last day of THIS IS TOMORROW 2019 we went to check out Newcastle’s ‘SICK JOY’ who is now based in Brighton.
+The trio who have a tendency to knock out animated garage rock tunes with a hit of grunge were welcomed by crowed on The Richard Hamilton Stage at THIS IS TOMORROW 2019.

-Since forming, Sick Joy have support under their belt on stations such as BBC Radio 1 and Radio X and recently went on the road supporting fellow emerging rockers Demob Happy.
+Since forming, Sick Joy has support under their belt on stations such as BBC Radio 1 and Radio X and recently went on the road supporting fellow emerging rockers Demob Happy.

-Sick Joy are due to release a album at some point but have been releasing singles for past year.
-Crowd engaged well with their set, the band played their newest single ‘Heaven’ and other singles ‘Dissolve Me’, ‘Amateurs’ and ‘Senses’.
+Sick Joy is due to release an album at some point but has been releasing singles for the past year.
+The crowd engaged well with their set, the band played their newest single ‘Heaven’ and other singles ‘Dissolve Me’, ‘Amateurs’ and ‘Senses’.

-Embrace had attracted large crowd to their performance and fans of the band were surely in the crowd signing along to words and engaging with front man ‘Danny McNamara’.
+Embrace had attracted a large crowd to their performance and fans of the band were surely in the crowd singing along to words and engaging with frontman ‘Danny McNamara’.
 Embrace kicked off their set with ‘Follow You Home’ and played a short set as well as engaging some time with the crowd.
 Their set continued to play belters from their back catalogue including ‘Come Back to What Your Know’, ‘Gravity’ and ‘Ashes’.
-The band left the crowd in great mood and were perfect choice for the bill on Main Stage before Stereophonics took to the stage to end this year’s festival.
+The band left the crowd in a great mood and were the perfect choice for the bill on the Main Stage before Stereophonics took to the stage to end this year’s festival.

-Next up we headed over to the BBC Introducing Stage to catch upcoming north east east born band ‘PARA ALTA’ now based in London.
-The four piece consisting of Jonny, Sonny, Tommy and Luke.
-Having released their debut ‘Greatest Hits’ recently, Para Alta have attracted some attention from BBC Radio and were introduced by BBC Radio Newcastle on when coming on stage.
+Next up we headed over to the BBC Introducing Stage to catch upcoming northeast east born band ‘PARA ALTA’ now based in London.
+The four-piece consisting of Jonny, Sonny, Tommy and Luke.
+Having released their debut ‘Greatest Hits’ recently, Para Alta has attracted some attention from BBC Radio and were introduced by BBC Radio Newcastle on when coming on stage.
 The band attracted a reasonable size crowd to their performance and performed a great set.
 Would certainly watch out for this band as could be next big thing in the nearby future.

 Capaldi engaged quite a lot for with audience, introducing himself and promoting his new album.
 He couldn’t believe how many people were there and also people chucking clothes onto the stage as well.
 Capaldi definitely for sure is storming the music scene right now and everyone can’t see to get enough his music.